Who I help:

 Coaching is a traditional process where a trained coach supports someone in clarifying their goals, overcoming obstacles, and unlocking your potential.
 It’s not about giving advice or telling you what to do—it’s about helping you discover your own solutions.

 ADHD coaching is a supportive, collaborative process that helps people with ADHD better understand how their brain works—and develop practical strategies to manage everyday challenges.
-Unlike therapy, which often focuses on healing past experiences or emotional difficulties, ADHD coaching is future-focused and action-oriented.
+Unlike therapy, which often focuses on healing past experiences, ADHD coaching is future-focused and action-oriented.
+That said, there will always be time for exploring how living with ADHD has impacted your life.

 In ADHD coaching, you and your coach work together to:

-Build personalized strategies – Learn tools tailored to your unique brain to help with time management, organization, focus, follow-through, and self-care.
+Build personalised strategies – Learn tools tailored to your unique brain to help with time management, organisation, focus, follow-through, and self-care.

 Increase self-awareness – Understand your ADHD strengths and challenges, so you can work with your brain instead of against it.